'Enough is enough': China attacks US at Security Council - France 24

 "I am actually really quite ashamed of this Council -- members of the Council who took this opportunity to focus on political grudges rather than the critical issue at hand.
 My goodness."

-Trump in his speech Tuesday had demanded action against China for spreading the "plague" of Covid-19.
+Trump in his speech Tuesday had demanded action against China for spreading the "plague" of Covid-19 to the world.

-China initially suppressed news of the respiratory disease when it emerged last year in Wuhan and initial advice played down the risks of transmission.
+China suppressed news of the respiratory disease when it first emerged last year in Wuhan and initial advice played down the risks of transmission.

-China's communist leaders have more recently tried to transform the narrative into one of success in stopping the virus.
+China's communist leaders have more recently tried to transform the narrative into one of the country's success in stopping the virus.

-Trump's response to the pandemic has emerged as a major political issue as he seeks a new term in November 3 elections.
+Trump's response to the pandemic -- which he has provocatively called the "China virus" -- has emerged as a major political issue as he seeks a new term in the November 3 election.

 © 2020 AFP